ajbouh/qa/README.md

 # QA

 QA is a lightweight tool for running your tests.
-It is designed to be language-agnostic, to minimize boilerplate and to speed up your debugging dev cycle.
+It is designed to help you write higher quality code more quickly and with less drudgery.
+We aspire to make world-class testing practices, like auto-parallelizing tests across hundreds of machines, accessible to everyone.

-The software testing ecosystem seems to lag behind other parts of the software development pipeline (e.g. type systems, compiler technology, prototyping environments etc. to name a few).
-This is why we cannot have nice things.
+For years, the software testing ecosystem has lagged behind other parts of the software development pipeline (e.g. type systems, compiler technology, prototyping environments etc. to name a few).
 It's time to change this.
-The goal of the QA project is to provide a common set of protocols and sane tools that make world-class testing practices accessible to everyone.

 That's a lofty goal.
 As a start, we'll keep things simple.

 ## What can QA help me do today?

 Nothing yet, because we haven't release any source code or binaries yet. :(

+## What languages and test frameworks does QA support?

+None yet.
+Please open an issue to request one!

 ## What will QA help me do tomorrow?

-1. Avoid boilerplate.
-QA will auto-detect your language and test framework, assemble everything needed to run your tests, and then run them.
-It will provide a beautiful, easy to interpret report of test outcomes.
+1. Run your tests faster.
+Just run `qa` (in your project directory) and watch your test results scream by as they run in parallel.
+QA auto-detects your framework and provides a beautiful, easy to understand report.
+No Rakefile or other boilerplate necessary.

+2. Analyze and eliminate [test flakiness](#whatis_flaky).
+By recording test outcomes across different runs, QA can integrate with existing tools (along with some new ones) to identify and diagnose flaky, slow, and otherwise problematic tests.

-2. A faster and more focused development cycle.
-QA will prioritize test ordering based on what's failed recently and what code you're changing.
+3. A faster and more focused development cycle.
+QA will prioritize test ordering based on what's failed recently and what files you're changing.

-3. Distribute your test execution across many machines, to get results much faster.
-QA will package up everything needed for your test execution environment to operate on a remote machine.
+4. Run your tests *even faster*.
+QA will package your test execution environment, run it on a massive fleet of remote machines and stream the results back to your terminal in real time.

-4. Analyze and eliminate [test flakiness](#whatis_flaky).
-By recording test outcomes across different runs, QA can integrate with existing tools (along with some new ones) to identify and diagnose problematic tests.

 ## Getting started with QA